sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 }
 ```

-Now we can calculate the new tangent and bitangent vectors.
+Now, we can calculate the new tangent and bitangent vectors.
 Update the mesh generation in `load_model()` in `resource.rs` to use the following code:

 ```rust
 let meshes = models